 Burn Injuries and Fire Accident Injuries Can Be Serious and Life Changing

 Common burn injuries can be minor, but a severe burn can change a victim's life.
 Our skin is our body’s largest organ, providing multiple important functions, including keeping disease out and regulating body temperature and hydration.
 When a substantial portion of the skin is lost, it can no longer perform those functions well – which can be life threatening for the victim.
-Charles Scholle is a burn injury lawyer who has represented Atlanta area fire accident victims throughout his nearly two decades of law practice.
-He has the expertise to help burn and fire victims and their families with the legal and the medical issues associated with these injuries.
+Charles Scholle and the legal team at Scholle Law are Gwinnett County burn injury attorneys and legal professionals.
+We represent burn and fire accident victims with the expertise necessary to help them and their families with the legal and the medical issues associated with these injuries.

 What Are the Causes of Burn Injuries?

 According to the American Burn Association, burn injuries send 40,000 Americans to the hospital each year and kill as many as 4,000 others.
 Most burn patients go to specialized burn treatment centers, where medical teams help them avoid life-threatening reactions like shock, respiratory distress and infection.
 Some of the most common causes of burn injuries result from: